app/redmine_omniauth_client/README.md

 ## Redmine omniauth ROR

-This plugin is used to authenticate Redmine users using an OAuth2 provider.
+This plugin is used to authenticate Redmine users using an OAuth2 provider of Gitea.

 ### Installation: